 4.3.3.
 Payment.
-Within thirty days of the Early Termination Date, the Non-Defaulting Party will notify the Defaulting Party of the amount of the Early Termination Payment.
+As soon as practicable after the Early Termination Date, the Non-Defaulting Party will notify the Defaulting Party of the amount of the Early Termination Payment.
 If such amount constitutes a net Loss to the Non-Defaulting Party, the Defaulting Party will, within five business days of receipt of such notice, pay the Early Termination Payment to the Non-Defaulting Party, with interest at the Interest Rate from the Early Termination Date until paid.
 If such amount represents a net Gain to the Non-Defaulting Party, no payment will be owed by the Non-Defaulting Party to the Defaulting Party.
+[NOTE: This is different from our standard trading agreement.
+If there is a net Gain to the NDP, the NDP makes a payment of such amount to the DP.)
 On the due date of any Early Termination Payment, each Party will pay to the other Party all additional amounts payable by it pursuant to this Agreement.
+[NOTE: In our standard trading agreements, we allow the NDP to offset any and all amounts owing between the parties pursuant to other agreements as well.
+I’m not sure if you want to go there with this relationship.]